-This is an adult curriculum from the United Church of Christ that’s designed to invite church members to engage in safe, meaningful, substantive, and bold conversations on race.
+This is an adult curriculum created by the United Church of Christ that’s designed to invite church members to engage in safe, meaningful, substantive, and bold conversations on race.

 “As an extension of our ongoing commitment to Sacred Conversations on race, it is time that this still largely white denomination wrestle with its investment in whiteness, and learn all it can about the manifestations and impact of White Privilege,” said the Rev. John Dorhauer, UCC general minister and president.
 “This Curriculum, written by five gifted authors with decades of experience teaching about race and privilege, is presented to enable such dialogue to take place at every level of the Church.”

 This curriculum is available on the UCC web site, downloadable in PDF format, and is free of charge.
 It can be used by any church regardless of size or budget.
 Divided into four focused parts, each one introduces a different aspect of the dynamic of white privilege.
-In all four parts, each author contributes a different view of the subject matter presented based on their unique personal experiences.
 The materials include questions for discussion and reflection.
+Resources include Curriculum and Lesson Outline, and Facilitator Resources.
 Learn more and download here >

 On Behalf of Our Children: Wisconsin’s Racial Disparities and the Call of the Gospel – A Study-Action Guide for Wisconsin Congregations

-This is a curriculum that attempts to put together several Biblical passages with various facts, questions and situations dealing with racial issues.
+This is a curriculum that puts together several Biblical passages with various facts, questions and situations dealing with racial issues.
 It is becoming very clear to more people that issues of race in the United States need serious consideration, discussion and action; and for Christians, the Bible should be the foundation for our thinking about social, moral and political issues.

 There is a question, of course, about the authority that an individual Biblical passage should have, and about the way passages should be interpreted.
 Virtually no one takes Jesus literally when he says that if our hand causes is to sin, we should cut it off; and if our eye causes us to sin, we should pluck it out.
 Likewise, we do not take Paul literally when he imposes different demands on women than on men.
 One of the issues of this study should be to discuss how seriously, literally and extensively we should take the passages which are presented.

 The producers of this curriculum hope that using it may facilitate good discussions and maybe even actions based on those discussions.
-We also hope users of this curriculum will consider attending Jennifer Harvey’s lectures in Madison and Milwaukee on February 9-11, 2018.
 We also see the curriculum as one way to discuss racial issues in preparation for the 2019 General Synod of the UCC being held in Milwaukee.
 Learn more and download here >

 A lesson plan for youth groups, by Heather Vanderkin, Lay Academy participant